How to Get to Ngari?

-- Last Updated: 2018-11-23
+- Last Updated: 2023-11-01

 Flight to Ngari

-Presently, three cities are linked with Ngari by flights.
+Presently, three cities are linked with Ngari by flight.
 These cities are Lhasa, Kashgar, and Urumqi.
 There are two daily flights between Lhasa and Ngari, TV9807 from Lhasa Gonggar Airport to Ngari Gunsa Airport and TV9808 in the other direction.
 It only takes about 2 hours to travel between these two cities by flight and more than 20 hours by road.
-If you are traveling from mainland China to Ngari, you can also travel via Lhasa by flight because there are flights to Lhasa from Chengdu, Beijing, Xian, Chongqing, Shangri-la, etc and many trains from Shanghai, Beijing, Chengdu, Guangzhou, and Chongqing to Lhasa.
+If you are traveling from mainland China to Ngari, you can also travel via Lhasa by flight because there are flights to Lhasa from Chengdu, Beijing, Xian, Chongqing, Kathmandu, etc, and many trains from Shanghai, Beijing, Chengdu, Guangzhou, and Chongqing to Lhasa.
 You can also take a flight from Urumqi Diwopu Airport to Lhasa with a stopover at Kashgar Airport.
-It only takes about 4 hours between Urumqi and Ngari by flight.
+It takes about 4 hours between Urumqi and Ngari by flight.

 Ngari Gunsa Airport

 Ngari Gunsa Airport is a dual-purpose airport because it is used by the civilians and military.
 This airport is 4,274 meters above sea level, which makes it the world’s fourth-highest airport.
 Its runway is 4,500 meters long and its terminal covers 3,900 square meters area of land.
 It takes about 5 hours to drive from Gunsa Airport to Mount Kailash.

 Note: Ngari Gunsa Airport is 4,274 meters above sea level, so it is advisable not to fly to Ngari directly if you don’t have any plateau-traveling experience.
 Most people traveling to Tibet for the first time always have high altitude sickness symptoms.